cfrenzel/Eventfully/README.md

 **Configuring Transient Dispatch for EFCore and SqlServer**

 Often when you're sending a small number of messages within a Transaction, it makes sense for the messages to dispatch immediately after committing to the outbox.
-This avoids any delays normal incurred by polling the outbox.
+This avoids any delays normally incurred by polling the outbox.
 This feature is enabled by default and is referred to <code>TransientDispatch</code>.
 Until we figure out a better way to detect a successful save in EFCore you'll need to help out by implementing `ISupportTransientDispatch` in your DbContext.
 Simply publish a C# event when the changes ar saved.

 ```csharp
 public class ApplicationDbContext : DbContext, ISupportTransientDispatch